slevithan/oniguruma-to-es/README.md

   </tr>
 </table>

-Despite all the details in the table above, it doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in other regex flavors that support them).
+Despite all the details in the table above, it doesn't include all aspects that Oniguruma-To-ES emulates (including error handling, most aspects that work the same as in JavaScript, and many aspects of non-JavaScript features that work the same in the other regex flavors that support them).

 ### Footnotes

-1. Target `ES2018` doesn't allow Unicode property names added in JavaScript specifications after ES2018.
+1. Target `ES2018` doesn't allow Unicode property names added in JavaScript specifications after ES2018 to be used.
-2. Unicode blocks are easily emulatable but their character data would significantly increase library weight, and they're a flawed, arguably-unuseful feature (use Unicode scripts and other properties instead).
+2. Unicode blocks are easily emulatable but their character data would significantly increase library weight.
+They're also a deeply flawed and arguably-unuseful feature, given the ability to use Unicode scripts and other properties instead.
-3. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` use ASCII-based versions rather than the Unicode versions available for target `ES2024` and later, and they result in an error if option `allowBestEffort` is disabled.
+3. With target `ES2018`, the specific POSIX classes `[:graph:]` and `[:print:]` are an error if option `allowBestEffort` is `false`, and they use ASCII-based versions rather than the Unicode versions available for target `ES2024` and later.
-4. Target `ES2018` doesn't allow nested negated character classes.
+4. Target `ES2018` doesn't support nested negated character classes.
-5. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) almost all placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), (2) erroring matches the behavior of named groups, and (3) the edge cases where it's matchable rely on rules for backreference resetting within quantified groups that are different in JS and aren't emulatable.
-Note that it's not a backreference in the first place if `\10`+ and not as many capturing groups defined to the left (it's an octal or identity escape).
+5. It's not an error for *numbered* backreferences to come before their referenced group in Oniguruma, but an error is the best path for Oniguruma-To-ES because (1) most placements are mistakes and can never match (based on the Oniguruma behavior for backreferences to nonparticipating groups), (2) erroring matches the behavior of named groups, and (3) the edge cases where they're matchable rely on rules for backreference resetting within quantified groups that are different in JS and aren't emulatable.
+Note that it's not a backreference in the first place if using `\10` or higher and not as many capturing groups are defined to the left (it's an octal or identity escape).
 6. Recursion depth is limited, and specified by option `maxRecursionDepth`.
+Any use of recursion results in an error if `maxRecursionDepth` is `null` or `allowBestEffort` is `false`.
+Additionally, some forms of recursion are not yet supported, including mixing recursion with backreferences, using multiple recursions in the same pattern, and recursion by group number.
+Because recursion is bounded, patterns that fail due to infinite recursion in Oniguruma might find a match in Oniguruma-To-ES.
+Future versions will detect this and throw an error.

 ## ㊗️ Unicode / mixed case-sensitivity